Clemson-MSE/HemeLB-Carpentries/_episodes/04-hemelb-bottlenecks.md

                      and this can become a limiting factor on its use as domains become larger.
 2. **Performance Improvement:** With any of the suggested options for improving load balance, it is important to assess how much performance gain has been achieved through this change.
-This should be assessed in two metrics:

-                                - Simulation Time: This looks at the time taken for the requested iterations to complete and is the value used for assessing scaling previously.
-                                - Total Walltime: Includes both the Simulation Time and the time needed to initialise the simulation.
+This should be assessed in two metrics: **1) Simulation Time:** This looks at the time taken for the requested iterations to complete and is the value used for assessing scaling previously. **2) Total Walltime:** Includes both the Simulation Time and the time needed to initialise the simulation.
 The use of extra load balancing tools requires the extra initialisation time and it needs to be judged whether this extra cost is merited in terms of the achieved improvement in Simulation Time.

 As many HPC systems charge for the Total Walltime of a job, it is inefficient to use a tool that causes this measure to increase.
 For small geometries, the initialisation time of HemeLB can be very quick